-In the actual Anthropocene Age, humanity is the main risk for nature (and for us), because it has become the dominant factor in the ecological balance of the planet.
-Humans are changing its environment very fast as a consequence of their economic interests and all the society doesn´t know the completely environmental conditions where they live.
+In the actual Anthropocene Age, humanity has become the dominant factor in the ecological balance of the planet.
+Humans are changing their environment very fast because of their economic interests and society doesn't know the environmental conditions where they live.
 The project aims to visualize the invisible information about what we breathe in the atmosphere.